Karan-Singh-22/Video-Game-Sales-Exploratory-Data-Analysis-EDA-/README.md

 # Video-Game-Sales-Exploratory-Data-Analysis-EDA

+## About this project

+## Overview

-This project examines a dataset of video game sales to identify patterns, trends, and relationships within the data.
-The analysis explores how gaming trends have evolved over time and provides insights into sales performance by genre, region, and platform.
+This project dives into a dataset of 16,598 video games to explore sales trends, uncover insights into regional performance, and understand the factors driving sales across genres and platforms.
+The aim was to leverage EDA techniques to analyze global and regional gaming markets while drawing connections to shifts in gaming trends over time.

 ## Data Summary
 ### Dataset Size: